wazuh/wazuh-documentation/source/proof-of-concept-guide/block-malicious-actor-ip-reputation.rst

 Blocking a malicious actor
 ==========================

-In this POC, you identify the monitored Windows endpoint IP address as a bad reputation one.
-To do this, you log into the Windows endpoint as the attacker and try connecting to the victim's Apache server running on a CentOS 8 system.
+In this POC, you are able to identify the monitored Windows endpoint IP address as a bad reputation one.
+To do this, you need to log into the Windows endpoint as the attacker and try connecting to the victim's Apache server running on a CentOS 8 system.

 Prerequisites
 -------------